Inodevs-6/Inodevs-doc/README.md

 ## :dart: Proposal

-<p align='justify'> Develop an application to optimize the process of recruiting and selecting candidates within companies, through login and multi-factor authentication and by entering the desired job description.
-Based on the CHA (Competencies, Skills and Attitudes) of each vacancy, a web scraping should be carried out on a social recruitment network and the candidates should be ranked according to their adherence to the job profile.
+<p align='justify'> Develop an application to optimize the process of recruiting and selecting candidates within companies, through login and multi-factor authentication and by entering the job description.
+Based on the CHA (Competencies, Skills and Attitudes) of each position, a web scraping should be carried out on a social recruitment network and the candidates should be ranked according to their adherence to the job profile.
 Companies will also be notified when the results are available.

 ## :pushpin: Requirements